utsekaj42/enthral_summer_school_2021/README.md

 ```
 Now keep the terminal open as closing it will stop the server process.
 It should automatically open your web browser at `localhost:8888`, but if not you should see the address with an access token printed out in the terminal.

 The home page should show a list of files in the directory where the `jupyter-notebook` server is running. _Note_ if you have started the server in another directory, you will not be able to access directories above the initial directory.
-Select the notebook `index.ipynb` in the same directory as this `README.md`.
+In the folder `Day 3` Select the notebook `index.ipynb` to see an outline of how to go through the notebooks for UQSA.

-An alternative is to use the graphical menu of the Anaconda Navigator <https://docs.anaconda.com/anaconda/user-guide/getting-started/>, and select the `uqsa_tut` environment then open the Jupyter-Notebook app (Screen shots to follow).
+An alternative method to start the server is to use the graphical menu of the Anaconda Navigator <https://docs.anaconda.com/anaconda/user-guide/getting-started/>, and select the `uqsa_tut` environment then open the Jupyter-Notebook app (Screen shots to follow).

 # Registering the kernel